3 Quick & Easy Craft Show Display Tricks to Stand Out

 Place your groupings within that space using the props you plan to bring.

-Step back to look at your display and squint your eyes (this is a trick I learned when studying design and visual presentation).
+Step back to look at your display and squint your eyes (this is a trick I learned when studying design and visual presentation and is one of the odd tricks I use at craft shows…read about the others here).

 Squinting helps you get a feel for how your display will look from several feet away, when details can’t be made out.
 Dominant elements will also be more obvious to you when squinting.
 Which will help you shift things to create balance.